rfrazier716/rfrazier716.github.io/posts/efficient-csg.rst

 The Difference Operator
 ------------------------

 The difference operator is unique from the union and intersection operator.
-Both union and intersection have analogs in boolean algebra, where a union is defined as :code:`A|B` and in intersection is :code:`A & B`.
+Both union and intersection have analogs in boolean algebra, (or the binary equivalent *and* and *or* operators).
 Boolean algebra, however, does not have the concept of subtraction.
 Not only that, but we can't use the clever tricks from the count array, since we need to know which surface is the subtracting surface, and the count array only tracks how many closed surfaces the ray is inside.
-Instead of coming up with an entirely new method just for differences, we're going to redefine what a difference means to it fits with the existing functions.
+Instead of coming up with an entirely new method just for differences, we're going to redefine what a difference means so it it behaves like a boolean operation.

 Instead of thinking of A-B as shape B cutting away from shape A, think of it as the intersection of A with the infinitely large volume of space where B *does not* exist, called :math:`\bar{B}`.

 .. class:: alert alert-primary